kara-pro/Nickara_CNN/README.md

 <pre>
-Model Description:
+**Model Description:**

 Name: Nickara_MNIST_Model
 Type: Convolutional Neural Network (CNN)
 Framework: Keras
 Purpose: This model can be used to identify handwritten digits.
 The model was trained using data augmentation, making it more resilient against imperfect data.
 Disclaimer: The model in the docker container is not the updated version.
-The model in this repository has an accuracy of 98.86% and the model in the docker
-            container has an accuracy of 96.66%
+The model in this repository has an                    accuracy of 98.86% and the model in the docker container has an accuracy of 96.66%

 Data Augmentation and Splitting
 Our original dataset is the Keras MNIST dataset.
 However, we used ImageDataGenerator to augment the images.
 Our settings are as follows:
    ImageDataGenerator(width_shift_range=.2, height_shift_range=.2, rotation_range=15, fill_mode='constant',rescale=1./255, zoom_range=[.75,2])

-   This shifts the images horizontally and vertically, rotates them a little, zoomins in and out of them, and recales the images to grayscale.
+   This shifts the images horizontally and vertically, rotates them a little, zooms in and out of them, and recales the images to grayscale.

 We split this into train and validation data sets with a test_size of 0.2, shuffle=True, and stratifying on the labels.

-Model Architecture
+**Model Architecture**

 Our model has the following layers:
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━┓